Economic Shocks, Opportunity Costs, and the Supply of Politicians: Institutional and Theoretical Background

 \subsection{Theoretical considerations}

-We now introduce a simple economic framework to illustrate how a layoff affects an individual's likelihood of becoming a party member or councilor candidate.\footnote{For economic models of candidate selection, see, for example, \cite{Black1972}, \cite{Caselli2004}, and \cite{Messner2004}.} Consider an individual who decides how to divide her non-leisure time between pursuing a career in the private sector or in politics.
+We now introduce a simple economic framework to illustrate how a layoff may affect an individual's likelihood of becoming a party member or councilor candidate.\footnote{For economic models of candidate selection, see, for example, \cite{Black1972}, \cite{Caselli2004}, and \cite{Messner2004}.} Consider an individual who decides how to divide her non-leisure time between pursuing a career in the private sector or in politics.
 Let $h^P$ denote the share of time devoted to politics.
 If the individual does not engage in politics ($h^P=0$), she earns a market hourly wage of $w^M$.
-When entering politics ($0 < h^P \leq 1$), she foregoes a share of her earnings that is proportional to $h^P$.\footnote{Since neither party membership nor local councilor is a full-time political commitment, we consider the possibility of simultaneously working in the private sector, albeit with a reduced number of hours.} At the same time, the political engagement provides her with an array of expected benefits $b^P$.
-These include monetary rewards, such as councilor salaries when elected to office \citep{Ferraz2011} or public sector employment opportunities resulting from political connections to the winning party or candidate \citep{brollo2017, colonnelli2020, barbosa2023}, as well as non-monetary rewards, such as ego rents or prosocial benefits \citep{gulzar2024good}.
-To engage in politics, the individual incurs entry costs $c^P$ (e.g., campaign costs or membership registration fees).
+When entering politics ($0 < h^P \leq 1$), she foregoes a share of her earnings that is proportional to $h^P$.\footnote{Since neither party membership nor local councilor is a full-time political commitment, we consider the possibility of simultaneously working in the private sector, albeit with a reduced number of hours.} At the same time, political engagement provides her with an array of expected benefits, $b^P$, which increase with the time devoted to political activities.
+These benefits include monetary rewards, such as councilor salaries when elected to office \citep{Ferraz2011}, public sector employment opportunities resulting from political connections to the winning party or candidate \citep{brollo2017, colonnelli2020, barbosa2023}, and improved employment prospects in the private labor market under co-partisan employers \citep{Colonnelli2022}.
+Non-monetary rewards, such as ego rents or prosocial benefits, may also play a role \citep{gulzar2024good}.
+Finally, to engage in politics, the individual incurs entry costs $c^P$ (e.g., campaign costs or membership registration fees).

-An individual who is currently employed in the private sector decides to enter politics if the benefits of engaging in politics are greater than the benefits of pure market work, i.e., $w^M (1-h^P) + b^P h^P - c^P \geq w^M$, or equivalently, if the net benefits are positive:
+An individual who is currently employed in the private sector decides to enter politics if the benefits of engaging in politics are greater than the benefits of focusing exclusively on market work, i.e., if $w^M (1-h^P) + b^P h^P - c^P \geq w^M$, or equivalently, if the net benefits are positive:

-If the individual is laid off, she loses her earnings opportunities from market work ($w^M=0$) and spends no more time in the private sector ($h^P=1$).
-By reducing the private-sector outside options and increasing the time available for politics, the layoff decreases the opportunity costs of entering politics.
-The decision to engage with politics now depends only on the expected benefits and entry costs: